 Students must complete Practical Placement in order to be awarded the full qualification.

-Both the Certificate IV and Diploma courses have holistic assessment.
+The International Certificate, Certificate IV and Diploma courses all have holistic assessment.
 This means that students must complete all assessment for the whole course to be awarded the full qualification (except for Unit 1 - TESCIE001 -Create a culturally inclusive learning culture, and Unit 9 - TESDRF001- Develop Resource Files).
 If a student withdraws from the course after completing the theory of the course, but before they have completed all practical placement, then they may be awarded a few units of competency (depending on assessment items completed).

 Assessment is submitted via the LTi TESOL Online Student System (TOSS).